inc2734/snow-monkey-editor/readme.txt

 * Hide on smartphone size or tablet size or PC size.
 (Using media query)
 * Hide by user roles.
 (Using `render_block` filter hook.
 If it does not pass this filter, it is ignored.)
+* Edit lock by user roles.
+(Only administrators can set it)

 = Block styles =